GbolahanAlaba/sumsub_kyc_app/README.md

     }
   }

-`200 OK` with applicant successful verification status.
+`200 OK` with an applicant successful verification status.

 `400 Bad Request` on validation error.